vytasrgl/ChatScript/WIKI/ChatScript-System-Functions-Manual.md

 System functions are predefined and can be intermixed with direct output.
 Generally they are used from the output side of a rule, but in many cases nothing prevents you from invoking them from inside a pattern.
+When used in a pattern, they do not write out any text output to the user.
+But their output will be tested the same as it would from an `if` statement, meaning 0 and false are failures.

 You can write them with or without a `^` in front of their name.
 With is clearer, but you don’t have to.
 The only time you must is if the first thing you want to do in a gambit is